LightFiLimited/lf-documentation/docs/sensors/01_install_planning.md

 for full coverage of an office floor (with Ethernet cable runs).
 The BASE Pro is ceiling mounted, and its long detection range allows for flexible placement to utilise existing cabling routes.

+Base sensor power and placement is described in more detail in the [overview](index.md#placement).

 ### Wireless sensors

 The line-of-sight communication capability of the wireless sensors is up